-There are many good reasons why elderly should continue to learn new skills and knowledge.
+There are many good reasons why the elderly should continue to learn new skills and knowledge.

 Learn new skills for experience